dlepre01/Airline-Customer-Satisfaction/README.md

 The aviation industry today increasingly emphasizes customer experience as a central element for the success of airlines.
 In a competitive market sector, every company must view passenger satisfaction as a critical indicator of the quality of service offered, as it is a key factor in customer loyalty and brand reputation.

+## Goal
+This project aims to provide valuable insights into passenger satisfaction within the aviation industry.
+By identifying key factors that influence customer ratings, airlines can enhance their services, leading to increased customer loyalty and improved brand reputation.

 ## Dataset
 The analysis focuses on a comprehensive dataset containing detailed information on passengers’ in-flight experiences.
 This dataset comprises variables that reflect different aspects of the passenger journey, such as: